-3. If it does not match a class or property, we check whether it is a value of a class/property or not.
+- 3. If it does not match a class or property, we check whether it is a value of a class/property or not.
 It is a value if it is placed between quotation marks or between the open and the close tag.
 Furthermore, we have to verify whether it is a declaration of an ENTITY or not.
 If it is a description of ENTITY, we replace this value by its definition.
-Therefore, we only consider that this value belongs to a class or property.

-a) If pervious statement is unfinished, it is surely a value of a property.
+Therefore, we only consider that this value belongs to a class or property. - a) If pervious statement is unfinished, it is surely a value of a property.
 Because in previous statements, only statements describe for a property is always unfinished statements, we add this value to this empty column:

-value

-long to a class.
-We value by following
+b) Else, so this value is belong to a class.
+We

+describe which class has this value by following statement:

-rdf: value value
+Class-name rdf: value value